The Dive Otter

 Typically you will start by facing each other.
 It's probably easier for the diver wanting the bubble check to slowly spin around.
 If not...what you look at is still the same...

 I don't want ANY bubbles and will call a dive if they are spotted on my equipment.
+If you properly maintain your gear and check it before leaving for the dive this should be a super rare occurance.
 Some other divers are willing to accept small bubbles, particularly from bad tank O-Rings.
 That's your decision to make.

 animated gif of a bubble check